 A metal detectorist, who was searching for his friend's lost wedding ring, found a stash of 84 gold coins worth $128,552, in Ballycastle, County Antrim, while on holiday.

 The coins are believed to date back as far as King Henry VII's reign, in the early 1500s.

 Paul Raynard (44), the metal detectorist, is a lighting engineer, from Keighley, West Yorks.
-He burst into tears when he discovered the treasure and exclaimed: "This is the moment we dreamed of."
+He burst into tears when he discovered the treasure, in 2019, and exclaimed: "This is the moment we dreamed of."

 The father who two who was helping out a pal in a jam, while on vacation told the Irish Sun, "It was an amazing feeling- like checking your lottery numbers and realizing you have the jackpot."

 He added "I was shaking.
 I still can’t believe it."

 Initially, the pair found a five-pence coin and a horseshoe before they stumbled across the treasure trove.

 Raynard was vacationing at his friend Michael's farm, in Ballycastle, when he asked for help finding his wedding ring in the fields.
 They did not find the ring.